itscodenation/flw1-rps-20-21-starter/README.md

 ### Javascript

-- [ ] Outside of your click handler, declare 3 variables (userChoice, computerChoice and winner) and assign them values of empty strings
+- [ ] Outside of your click handler, declare the variables you'll need to track the user choice, computer choice and winner and assign them values of empty strings.
 - [ ] Outside of your click handler, declare a randomNumber variable and set it equal to 0
 - [ ] In your click handler, generate a random number and assign it to the randomNumber variable
 - [ ] In your click handler, store the input value in the userChoice variable